Katze schläft viel

 My cat sleeps much more than usual

-Do you have the impression that your cat is sleeping more than usual?
+Do you have the impression that your cat is sleeping a lot more than usual?
 There can be various reasons for this.
 Cats are naturally active at dusk and at night.
 Outdoor cats in particular therefore usually use the night hours to go out and stalk.
 Some house cats adapt their sleeping habits to those of their human roommates and are already active when we come home from work or school.
-However, with a new animal roommate in particular, the impression can quickly arise that she sleeps the entire day, as we ourselves sleep when she is most active.
+However, with a new animal roommate in particular, the impression can quickly arise that she sleeps the whole day, as we ourselves sleep when she is most active.
 If your cat is older, this can also be a reason for a great need for sleep.
 Senior cats need an average of two hours more sleep than younger cats.

 External influences such as the weather also affect your cat's sleeping behavior: on very hot summer days, it will probably prefer to retreat to a shady spot and rest.
 In rainy weather, many water-shy cats also avoid going outside.
 In the dark season, many cat owners also notice that their four-legged friends are extremely tired during the winter.
 This is completely normal: like us humans, cats have a greater need for rest and cuddles in the dark months than in the bright summer.
 On cold days, cats also have to burn more calories to maintain their body temperature.